Taywee/args/README.md

 * Allow you to intermix multiple different prefix types (eg. `++foo` and `--foo` in the same parser), though shortopt and longopt prefixes can be different.
+* Allow you to have argument flags only optionally accept arguments
+* Allow you to use a positional argument list before any other positional arguments (the last argument list will slurp all subsequent positional arguments).
+The logic for allowing this would be a lot more code than I'd like, and would make static checking much more difficult, requiring us to sort std::string arguments and pair them to positional arguments before assigning them, rather than what we currently do, which is assiging them as we go for better simplicity and speed.

 # How do I use it?